xoidlabs/xoid/README.md

 $count.actions.increment()
 ```

-There's the `.focus` method, which can be used as a selector/lens. **xoid** is based on immutable updates, so if you "surgically" set state of a focused branch, changes will propagate to the root.
+Perhaps, the best feature of **xoid** is the `.focus` method, which can be used as a selector/lens. **xoid** is based on immutable updates, so if you "surgically" set state of a focused branch, changes will propagate to the root.

 ```js
 import create from 'xoid'